 Dr. O'Hara has been the R.W.
 Purcell Professor of Finance at Johnson Graduate School of Management, Cornell University since 1992; she has taught at Cornell University since 1979.
 She served as Professor of Finance at the University of Technology Sydney from 2016 to 2018.
 From 2016 to 2018, she served on the SEC's Equity Market Structure Advisory Committee.
-Dr. O'Hara served as chair of the
+She served as a director of New